fleetdm/fleet/handbook/security.md

 ## Google Workspace security
 Google Workspace is our collaboration tool and the source of truth for our user identities.
-A Google Workspace account has access to email, calendar, files, and external applications integrated with Google Authentication or SAML.
+A Google Workspace account gives access to email, calendar, files, and external applications integrated with Google Authentication or SAML.
 At the same time, third-party applications installed by users can access the same data.

-To reduce the risk of malicious or vulnerable apps being used to steal data, we configure Google Workspace beyond the default settings.
+We configure Google Workspace beyond the default settings to reduce the risk of malicious or vulnerable apps being used to steal data.
 Our current configuration balances security and productivity and is a starting point for any organization looking to improve the security of Google Workspace.

-As Google frequently adds new features, feel free to submit a PR to edit this file if you discover a new one that we should use!
+As Google frequently adds new features, feel free to submit a PR to edit this file if you discover a new one we should use!

 ### Authentication
 We cannot overstate the importance of securing authentication, especially in a platform that includes email and is used as a directory to log in to multiple applications.